vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 with 128 vCPUs, 256 GB Memory, and 4x1900 NVMe SSD.
 64 vCPUs were
 reserved for the test.
 The following was measured:

-* Total feed time and throughput.
+* Total feed time and write throughput.
 * End-to-end average query latency when using the [nearestNeighbor](https://docs.vespa.ai/en/reference/query-language-reference.html#nearestneighbor) query operator, asking for _targetHits=100_.